 How can we ever expect to build God’s kingdom if we don’t know our part?
 The place to start is to realize that the Lord has a specific and unique plan for you.
 He’s had this plan in mind before you were even born (Psalms 139:15-16).

 15 My frame was not hidden from you when I was made in the secret place, when I was woven together in the depths of the earth.

 16 Your eyes saw my unformed body; all the days ordained for me were written in your book before one of them came to be.

 God had all of your days written out before you were born.
 You aren’t a mistake going somewhere to happen.
 You haven’t been placed on this earth by chance.
 Where and when you were born, the parents God gave you, your personality, and everything else about you was orchestrated by God for a specific purpose

-However, you can’t assume that God’s will is automatically going to come to pass in your life.
+However, you cannot assume that God’s will is automatically going to come to pass in your life.
 It won’t.
 God’s will doesn’t always come to pass.
 Take salvation, for instance… 2 Peter 3:9 9 The Lord is not slow in keeping his promise, as some understand slowness.
-Instead he is patient with you, not wanting anyone to perish, but everyone to come to repentance.
+Instead, he is patient with you, not wanting anyone to perish, but everyone to come to repentance.

 Once you realize that you are the one responsible for discovering God’s will, the next step is to start seeking God for it.
-He’s not hiding His will from you.
+He is not hiding His will away from you.
 But you’re going to have to do some seeking to find it.